-If you're getting an unweighted GPA of 3.6, you're doing great.
-A 3.6 means you've been getting mostly A in your classes.
-As long as you've challenged yourself in your courses, your grades are high enough that you have a good chance of being accepted to quite a few selective universities.
+A GPA of 3.6 is an excellent score, corresponding to a letter grade of B+ on a 4.0 scale.
+This is 3.6 points higher than the national average of 3.0, and it equates to an average of 87-89 percent.
+A 3.6 GPA is hard to improve upon, but it is possible with hard work and dedication.
+If you are getting an unweighted GPA of 3.6, you are doing very well for yourself.
+This means that you have been getting mostly A's in your classes, and as long as you have challenged yourself in your courses, your grades are high enough that you have a good chance of being accepted to quite a few selective universities.
 The GPA, or grade point average, is a simplified number used by colleges and universities to get an idea of their overall academic performance.

-Which universities are likely to accept a 3.6 grade point average?Yes, 3.6 is well above the US average.
-UU.
-There are many excellent state and private universities to choose from, where 3.6 is within the typical GPA range of accepted students.
-While 3.6 is a little low for highly selective colleges, it gives you a big break in many of the most selective schools in the U.S.

-3.6 equals 91% in the U.S. The high school grade point average is around 3.0, or a GPA of B.
+Which Universities Are Likely To Accept A 3.6 Grade Point Average?Yes, 3.6 is well above the US average and there are many excellent state and private universities to choose from where 3.6 is within the typical GPA range of accepted students.
+While 3.6 may be a little low for highly selective colleges, it gives you a big break in many of the most selective schools in the US.3.6 equals 91% in the US high school grade point average which is around 3.0 or a GPA of B.

 This is also the minimum requirement for many college scholarships, although 3.5 or more is generally preferred.